 Co-operative Futures’ 2026 Future Co-ops conference, Power to the People, is taking place in Birmingham from Friday 27th February to Saturday 28th February 2026.
 The two-day gathering will examine how collective action and co-operation can rebuild trust and deliver real power at a local level.

-The main conference sessions will run on Saturday 28th February at The Priory Rooms in Birmingham city centre.
 Workshops will explore practical ways communities can build power, using democratic tools such as citizens’ juries and assemblies, and constructive conversations to challenge far-right narratives of division.
-Further sessions offer opportunities for serious debate and cover topics from political alliances to the climate emergency.

 The conference starts from a simple belief: the most effective response to authoritarianism is more democracy, not less.